-Students will learn how to design, code and test algorithms using the python programming language.
+Students apply knowledge and understanding gained in component 01.
 They develop skills and understanding in computational thinking: algorithms, programming techniques, producing robust programs, computational logic and translators.

 Practical programming

 Students are to be given the opportunity to undertake a programming task(s) during their course of study which allows them to develop their skills to design, write, test and refine programs using a high-level programming language.
 Students will be assessed on these skills during the written examinations, in particular component 02 (section B).